Artificial Intelligence and Data Analytics (AIDA) Grant

-The Artificial Intelligence and Data Analytics Grant (AIDA) is launched as part of the Financial Sector Technology and Innovation (FSTI) scheme under the Financial Sector Development Fund (FSDF) to provide support for the strengthening of the AIDA ecosystem in the Singapore financial sector.
+The Artificial Intelligence and Data Analytics (AIDA) Grant was launched as part of the Financial Sector Technology and Innovation (FSTI) scheme under the Financial Sector Development Fund (FSDF) to promote AIDA adoption and strengthen the ecosystem.

 The FSTI scheme is valid until March 2023.

 - The AIDA grant is open to Singapore-based Financial Institutions (FI) or Industry Consortiums.

 - The AIDA Grant provides up to 50% co-funding of qualifying expenses

 Qualifying expenses include direct manpower and project-related costs (e.g. professional services, hardware/ software, equipment and IP rights, and Capability transfer-related training costs).to support AIDA projects:

 |Artificial Intelligence Projects||Up to 50% of qualifying expenses capped at $1.5 million||Up to 30% of qualifying expenses capped at $750,000|

 |Data Analytics Projects||Up to 50% of qualifying expenses capped at $1 million||Up to 30% of qualifying expenses capped at $500,000|

 - The grant is only open to Singapore-based Financial Institutions (FI) or Industry Consortiums.

 Project should demonstrate the adoption of AIDA techniques to achieve the following: